 Music is fun to share.
 It brings people together, and puts excitement and joy into life.
 Piano students should get a chance to share music early on, no need to wait until they’re advanced piano players.
 That’s what a piano party is all about.
 It’s an opportunity to realize the joy of sharing music with family and friends.
 At a piano party, students play several songs they have learned, usually all the songs from one or two of our piano units.
 Most piano parties are given by just one student, though siblings or friends could perform together.
 Students invite friends, neighbors, teachers, coaches, family members, and whoever else they’d like to come to their home and hear them play.
 It’s a great way to engage in a very important step of the creative process, sharing what you create with others.
+It’s also a great way to reduce performance jitters, because it normalizes the act of performing.
 Here’s how to prepare for and put on a piano party:

 1. Make a Plan

 Decide with your piano student that you are going to have a piano party as soon as your piano student has learned all the songs in a unit (or two or even three units for an older student).
 As they learn new songs, students should practice every song they have already learned, every day.
 This will help keep all of the songs fresh in their minds.
 Students can also get creative and compose their own song for the piano party, or make up their own arrangements of the songs they learn, for example by adding another verse or changing octaves.

 When all the songs are learned, take a week or two to make sure that every song can be played without mistakes.
 People enjoy listening to music, no matter how simple, so long as it has a flow and a rhythm.
 On the other hand, listening to someone stumble through a song makes everyone uncomfortable.
 Students who are making a lot of mistakes on a particular song should focus on that song and try to play it through three to five times perfectly at every practice session until it is as strong as the other songs.

 3. Choose a Date